“Hacking the software of life”

 Can’t make this stuff up.

-Given that the stage has already been set for mandatory vaccinations that will be “distributed” throughout the U.S. by the military, and by other means globally, now is the time to vigorously raise awareness about the Moderna vaccine’s gravely under-reported ability to “hack the software of life” in ways that could harm public health.
+Given that the stage has already been set for mandatory vaccinations that will be “distributed” throughout the U.S. by the military, and by other means globally, now is the time to vigorously raise awareness about mRNA-based vaccine’s gravely under-reported ability to “hack the software of life” in ways that could harm public health.

-Further reading; CORONAVIRUS GIVES A DANGEROUS BOOST TO DARPA’S DARKEST AGENDA. – Whitney Webb.
+*CORONAVIRUS GIVES A DANGEROUS BOOST TO DARPA’S DARKEST AGENDA. – Whitney Webb.